-One of the goals of FIRST and FIRST Tech Challenge is to recognize the engineering design process and the journey that a Team makes during the phases of the problem definition, concept design, system-level design, detailed design, test and verification, and production of the robot.
+One of the goals of FIRST and FIRST Tech Challenge is to recognize the engineering design process and the journey that a team makes.
+This journey includes the phases of the problem definition, concept design, system-level design, detailed design, test and verification, and production of the robot.

-Throughout the process of designing and building a Robot, Teams will come across obstacles, lessons learned, and the need to draw things out on paper.
-This is where Teams will use an Engineering Notebook.
-These notebooks track the Team from the beginning of the season in May throughout the Competition season.
-Judges review a Team's Engineering Notebook to better understand the journey, design, and Team as a whole.
+Throughout the process of designing and building a robot, teams will come across obstacles, lessons learned, and the need to draw ideas out on paper.
+This is where teams use an engineering notebook.
+These notebooks track a team from the beginning of the season and throughout the competition season.
+Judges review a team's engineering notebook to better understand the journey, design, and team as a whole.

-The Engineering Notebook is a complete documentation of the Team's Robot design as well as chronicles the time spent doing research, outreach, Team meetings, and plans for growth.
+The engineering notebook is a documentation of the team's robot design and records the time spent doing research, outreach, team meetings, and plans for growth.
 This documentation should include:

 - Sketches

-- Discussions and Team meetings
+- Discussions and team meetings

 - Design evolution

 - Software development

 - Processes, obstacles

-- Each Team member's thoughts throughout the journey for the entire season
+- Each team member's thoughts throughout the journey for the entire season

-A new notebook should be created for each new season.
+A new notebook must be created for each new season.